 Start Tasks

 To get the most out of ephemeral developer environments, it is important to let Gitpod know how to build your project.
-We can achieve this by defining tasks
+We can achieve this by defining tasks in the .gitpod.yml configuration file.

 Note: In your local developer environment, you likely set up your project only once.
 If you work in a team, you probably have written instructions on how to get started.
 With Gitpod, you automate these manual steps so that a new environment can be set up repeatedly by Gitpod.